trevordbunch/cis411_lab3/labreports/LAB_gracet712.md

 * Is performance even or uneven?
   > Performance is uneven based on the difficulty of the query.
 Queries that must search through more data take longer.
 * Between queries and mutations, what requests are less performant?
-  > Queries are less performant, but only those that require searching through a large amount of data.
+  > The queries run in this lab are less performant, but only those that require searching through a large amount of data.
 Presumably mutations that required changing large amounts of data would also be less performant.
 * Among the less performant requests, which ones are the most problematic?
   > The most problematic request is # 6 - retrieving all orders that contain the word "everything."
 This query needs to search through multiple fields for the word "everything," but based on the results, it appears that "everything" is always a label - so it would be more efficient to search for the value just in this field if that is what is intended.